AdobeDocs/commerce-admin.en/help/catalog/category-products-add.md

 ---
 # Add and remove category products

 From the [Products in Category](categories-product-assignments.md) section, a store administrator can add products to the category.
-This section lists all the products that are actually assigned to the category and displays **[!UICONTROL Add Product]** when **[!UICONTROL Match products by rule]** is set to `No`.
+This section lists all the products that are assigned to the category and displays **[!UICONTROL Add Product]** when **[!UICONTROL Match products by rule]** is set to `No`.

 ![Products in Category section](./assets/category-product.png)<!-- zoom -->